-- i) It shall be the responsibility of an invigilator to report immediately all suspected cases of cheating to the Examinations Officer.
-When an invigilator has reason(s) to believe that a student has been cheating or has aided in cheating, he/she shall immediately inform the student and follow up with a written report of the charges to the Examinations Officer. - ii) The Examinations Officer shall immediately forward the report to the Deputy Rector. - iii) The Deputy Rector shall set up an Investigation Committee which shall complete the investigation within seven (7) working days.
-The Investigation Committee shall submit the report to the Deputy Rector, who shall in turn table the matter before the Academy's Examiners' Committee. - iv) The Examiners' Committee shall have the powers of summoning student(s) and invigilator(s), as it deems necessary. - v) The Examiners' Committee shall submit a report of its findings and recommendations to the Rector who will decide what further action to be taken.
+- i) It shall be the responsibility of an Invigilator to report immediately all suspected cases of cheating to the Examinations Officer.
+When an Invigilator has reason(s) to believe that a student has been cheating or has aided in cheating, he/she shall immediately inform the student and follow up with a written report of the charges to the Examinations Officer. - ii) The Examinations Officer shall immediately forward the report to the Deputy Rector (Academic). - iii) The Deputy Rector (Academic) shall set up an Investigation Committee which shall complete the investigation within seven (7) working days. - iv) The Investigation Committee shall notify the students on the day, date, time and place upon which the investigation shall be held.
+Failure by the student to appear at the investigation committee shall not vitiate the proceeding.
+The Academy shall proceed ex parte determining the alleged irregularities basing on the available evidence. - v) The Investigation Committee shall submit the report to the Deputy Rector (Academic), who shall in turn table the matter before the Academy's Undergraduate Studies Committee. - vi) The Undergraduate Studies Committee shall have the powers of summoning student(s) and invigilator(s), as it deems necessary. - vii) The Undergraduate Studies Committee shall submit a report of its findings and recommendations to the Rector who will decide what further action to be taken.
 However, the final decision is vested with the Academic Committee.

-2.12.2 Academicians and Other Employees
+2.16.8 Academicians and Other Employees

-Any member of the staff of the Academy who is found to have participated and/or involved in cheating of examinations will be dealt with in accordance with the Employment and Labour Relations
+Any member of the staff of the Academy who is found to have participated and/ or involved in cheating of examinations will be dealt with in accordance with the Employment and Labour Relations Act, 2004, the Academy's Staff Service

-Act, 2004, the Academy's Staff Service Regulations, and Standing Orders for the Public Service.
+Regulations, and Standing Orders for the Public Service.

-2.12.3 Examination Instructions to Candidates
+2.17 Examination Instructions to Candidates